 - Websites such as Milkround, Prospects, and TargetJobs are aimed at university students, meaning you don’t have to wade through irrelevant job adverts.

-- Equality and Diversity Internships - There are a range of equality and diversity internships, events and programmes, which are designed to encourage greater diversity within organisations and the sectors which they operate in.
+- Equality and Diversity Internships - There are a range of internships, events and programmes, which are designed to encourage greater diversity within many organisations and sectors.

 - Try sector-specific sites, (e.g, Gradcracker for STEM)